maduma/lmclient/README.md

 lmclient
 ========

-Javascript client for 'Learn Math' application.
+Javascript client for a 'Learn Math' application.